FJrodafo/ESLint/App/README.md

   13 errors and 0 warnings potentially fixable with the `--fix` option.
 ```

-Once all the errors in the example code have been corrected, it would look like this:
+Once all the errors in the example code have been corrected, it would look like this (type `npm run eslintfix` to fix errors automatically):

 ```js
 let num1, num2;